'Still devastated': Greensboro pastor faces accusers — and judge — over decade-old debt

 Knotts paid back the $2,000.

-Cobbler said Knotts later asked to borrow a credit card again — this time, to help with his restaurant business.
+Cobbler said Knotts later asked to borrow a credit card again — this time, to help with his business ventures.

 Cobbler let him use an American Express card, which had a large credit limit.
 The agreement was that Knotts would pay the debt each month.